moses-smt/mosesdecoder/vw/README.md

 * `VWFeatureSourceExternalFeatures column=0`: when used with -inputtype 5 (`TabbedSentence`) this can be used to supply additional feature to VW.
 The input is a tab-separated file, the first column is the usual input sentence, all other columns can be used for meta-data.
 Parameter column=0 counts beginning with the first column that is not the input sentence.
 * `VWFeatureSourceIndicator`: Ass a feature for the whole source phrase.
 * `VWFeatureSourcePhraseInternal`: Adds a separate feature for every word of the source phrase.
 * `VWFeatureSourceWindow size=3`: Adds source words in a window of size 3 before and after the source phrase as features.
-These does not overlap with `VWFeatureSourcePhraseInternal`.
+These do not overlap with `VWFeatureSourcePhraseInternal`.
 * `VWFeatureTargetIndicator`: Adds a feature for the whole target phrase.
 * `VWFeatureTargetPhraseInternal`: Adds a separate feature for every word of the target phrase.